m-spangenberg/ooba-startrek/README.md

 ## Models

-There are many LLM models to choose from and the space is currently changing quote rapidly with new models being released on a weekly basis.
+There are many LLM models to choose from and the space is currently changing quite rapidly with new models being released on a weekly basis.
 If you have fast internet and can recommend models that do really well at story-telling, chat or roleplay, please feel free to add them here.

 | **Model**                                                                                               | **Version** | **Perform Well At** |
 |---------------------------------------------------------------------------------------------------------|-------------|---------------------|